BraianMilocco/psychoKiller/README.md

 You should run these commands the first time you set up the repo and every time that you change the model

-1. Create migrations: `poetry python manage.py makemigrations psychoApp`
+1. Create migrations: `poetry run python manage.py makemigrations psychoApp`

-2. Run migrations: `poetry python manage.py migrate`
+2. Run migrations: `poetry run python manage.py migrate`

-3. Create a superuser to have access to the [Administrative Interface](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/) running `python manage.py createsuperuser` and follow instructions
+3. Create a superuser to have access to the [Administrative Interface](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/) running `python run manage.py createsuperuser` and follow instructions

 4. Run seeds

 #### Seeds

 This provides actual data to the database once created.
-Seed data is located in `back/psychoApp/fixtures/` in JSON format In order to load data you need to run `poetry python manage.py loaddata --format json data_file_name`
+Seed data is located in `back/psychoApp/fixtures/` in JSON format In order to load data you need to run `poetry run python manage.py loaddata --format json data_file_name`

 **Important Note:** The order in which the seeds are run is important as once depends from the other because of relationships so you should load data in this order

-1. Load template test data: `poetry python manage.py loaddata --format json SCL90__template_test`
+1. Load template test data: `poetry run python manage.py loaddata --format json SCL90__template_test`

-2. Load questions data: `poetry python manage.py loaddata --format json SCL90__questions`
+2. Load questions data: `poetry run python manage.py loaddata --format json SCL90__questions`

 #### Running

 1. Go to Django folder, run: `cd back`

-2. To start the Django server run: `poetry pythonmanage.py runserver`
+2. To start the Django server run: `poetry run python manage.py runserver`

 #### Useful commands